alissatroiano/MS-1/README.md

 A full write-up of this exercise can also be viewed [here](assets/development/StrategyActivity.pdf).

-Once the strategy exercises were completed, wire frames were created by the developer.
-All wire-frames were created with [Balsamiq](https://balsamiq.com/) and can be viewed in [this document](assets/development/WireframesDoc.pdf).
+Once the strategy exercises were completed, thhe following wireframes were created by the developer.

 * [Desktop Wireframe](assets/development/desktopwireframe.jpeg)

 * [Tablet Wireframe](assets/development/tabletwireframe.jpg)

 * [Mobile Wireframe](assets/development/mobilewireframe.jpeg)

+All wire-frames were created with [Balsamiq](https://balsamiq.com/) and can be viewed in [this document](assets/development/WireframesDoc.pdf).

 ## Features